Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Choice of hyperparameters and discussion

 \subsection{\networkone/\networktwo construction}

-In the construction of \networkone and \networktwo, we have an important hyperparameter $\lambda$: the minimum number of languages for a colexification edge to be included.
-As shown in Table \ref{tab:basic_stats}, different $\lambda$ can influence the number of nodes and edges in \networkone.
-This also holds for \networktwo, since edges to be removed in \networkone also influence \networktwo: pairs of edges that are expanded from removed edges from \networkone will then not be included in \networktwo.
+\seclabel{construction} In the construction of \networkone and \networktwo, we have an important hyperparameter $\lambda$: the minimum number of languages for a colexification edge to be included.
+As shown in Table \ref{tab:basic_stats}, different $\lambda$ can influence the number of nodes and edges in \networkone as well as the number of connected components.
+It is clear that both \#edges and degree decrease dramatically from $\lambda=$ 1 to 5, which might indicate: (1) increasing $\lambda$ decreases the number of incorrectly identified colexification patterns (e.g., due to verse-level misalignment); (2) some colexification patterns might be specific to very few languages.
+Because of many plausible incorrect edges between concepts, when $\lambda=$ 1, 5 or 10, \networkone forms a large connected graph.
+When $\lambda$ is larger (e.g., 50 or 100), the graph is no longer connected because many less reliable edges are removed from it.

+The influence of $\lambda$ also apply to \networktwo, since edges being removed in \networkone also impact \networktwo: pairs of edges that are expanded from removed edges from \networkone are then not included in \networktwo.
 We show the number of nodes and edges as well as the average degree in \networktwo under different $\lambda$ in Table \ref{tab:basic_stats_expandednet}.
 The changes in degree with the increase of $\lambda$ are not as prominent as in \networkone (shown in Table \ref{tab:basic_stats}).
 This is mainly because the number of nodes in \networktwo is far more than that in \networkone.
-Most of the nodes are only associated with around 3 other nodes, which indicates that most ngrams from target languages colexify about three concepts.
-Each concept, however, can be frequently associated with more than 3 concepts, as we noticed the average degree of \networkone ($\lambda=$50) is around 5.
+Most of the nodes are only associated with around 3 other nodes in \networktwo, which indicates that many ngrams from target languages colexify about three concepts, because most of the nodes in \networktwo belongs to the ngram nodes.
+Each concept, however, can be frequently associated with more than 3 concepts in \networkone, as we noticed the average degree of \networkone ($\lambda=$50) is around 5.

+The number of nodes and edges also influences the random walks which we used for sampling, thus influencing the quality of multilingual embeddings trained on \networktwo using Node2Vec \citep{grover2016node2vec}.
+Therefore, we conduct experiments using embeddings trained on \networktwo under different $\lambda$.
+Same as \secref{experiments}, we conduct experiments on roundtrip translation, verse retrieval, and verse classification tasks.
+For roundtrip translation, we again set $l_0=$ English and use 2,221 words that occur in all embeddings as the start points.
+For verse retrieval (resp. classification), we also use English as the query (resp. train) language, and report top-$k$ accuracy (resp. macro $F_1$ score), averaged over all languages.
+Results are shown in Table \ref{tab:results_different_langs}.